-299. The Morbidity/Disability risk charge is calculated as the change in net asset value after applying the prescribed stresses to the four specified mutually exclusive benefit segments.
-The prescribed stresses, based on the geographic segmentation, benefit segments and contract length, are specified below.

-300. Similar Morbidity/Disability benefits may be classified as life or non-life; however, the Morbidity/Disability risk charge only applies to those policies with benefits classified as similar to life.
-Examples of policies with benefits similar to life are provided below.
+- 301. The Morbidity/Disability risk charge is calculated as the change in net asset value after applying the prescribed stresses to the four specified mutually exclusive benefit segments.
+The prescribed stresses, based on the geographical segmentation, benefit segments and contract length, are specified below. - 302.
+Similar Morbidity/Disability benefits may be classified as life or non-life; however, the Morbidity/Disability risk charge only applies to those policies with benefits classified as similar to life.
 For those classified as similar to non-life, the non-life risk charges (Premium and Claims Reserve risk) apply.